 2) We can retaliate

 Here we consider who wronged us and the price we will exact from them for the hurt they caused.
 Retaliation is a vicious circle of pain and misery.
-No matter how much is hurled back at the offender, it will never satisfy.
+No matter how much is hurled back at the offender or others by proxy, it will never satisfy.
 Eventually, those who choose retaliation as their method of dealing with pain, turn into offenders themselves.
 They become like the very one whom they have despised so fiercely.

 3) We can Forgive